 YOUNG RESEARCHERS PROGRAM (YRP)

-The YRP is a six-month, part-time policy research training and coaching fellowship opportunity designed for recent Cambodian graduates and young professionals.
+YRP is an intensive one-year policy research training and coaching fellowship program designed for recent Cambodian graduates and young professionals.

-Through the six-month training and conducting independent research, the YRP aims to empower Cambodian youth to become competent in policy research and analysis such that they can influence and contribute to shaping public policy discourse by serving in government, civil society, tertiary education, research institutions or through other means.
+With a part-time six-month training program followed by six months of mentoring and conducting individual policy research, the YRP aims to empower Cambodian youth to become competent in policy research and analysis such that they can influence and contribute to shaping public policy discourse by serving in government, civil society, tertiary education, research institutions or through other means.

-Each year Future Forum conducts two blocks of the training cycle from January to July Cohort and July to December Cohort.
-Up to 20 young research fellows (YRFs) per cohort are accepted into the program through a highly competitive, nationwide selection process.
+Future Forum convenes two cohorts each year: Cohort I to start their fellowship in January and Cohort II in July.
+Up to 25 YRFs per cohort are accepted into the program through a highly competitive, nationwide selection process.

 Learning Overview (Training)